StephenCleary/ArcDb/doc/storage-engine/transactions.md

 The first updated [folio](./file-formats/folios.md) also causes an update to the [database header](./file-formats/database.md#database-header) folio, updating the Database Version to the Write Transaction Version.

+TODO: As each folio is written, we can request an OS write at that time, cancelling any previous writes to that WAL file offset.

 Write Transaction folio mappings are buffered in memory, and written out to the [TOC in the WAL metadata](./file-formats/wal.md) when the transaction is committed.

 TODO: It's possible to *stall* instead of *fail* when the disk is full, if writing to a WAL file.
 Should we?
 Or just fail-fast instead?
 A disk full error when extending the Main file would always be an error.